dotnet/docs/docs/standard/glossary.md

 Ahead-of-time compiler.

 Similar to [JIT](#jit), this compiler also translates [IL](#il) to machine code.
 In contrast to JIT compilation, AOT compilation happens before the application is executed and is usually performed on a different machine.
-AOT tool chains don't trade runtime for compile time and thus can spend more time optimizing.
+Because AOT tool chains don't compile at runtime, they don't have to minimize time spent compiling.
+That means they can spend more time optimizing.
 Since the context of AOT is the entire application, the AOT compiler also performs cross-module linking and whole-program analysis, which means that all references are followed and a single executable is produced.

 ## ASP.NET